ltkmr/FUCKUP/README.md

 # Add:
 0 7 * * * /path/to/venv/bin/python /path/to/fuckup2/oracle/daily_runner.py >> /path/to/fuckup2/oracle/cron.log 2>&1
 ```

+Debian users may try the bootstrap.sh file.
+Works about halfway on Macs with a little bit of addtitional aftercare.

 ## 🧩 Usage
 To manually run the oracle: